cornell-ece4750/ece4750-sec-bug-a-palooza/docs/index.md

 some kind of incorrect result.
 REMEMBER: You must use `--tb=short` or `--tb=long` to see the error message when using pytest!

+**Step 1: Run all tests**

-**Step 1:** Run all of the tests to get a high-level view of what test cases are passing and what test cases are failing.
+Run all of the tests to get a high-level view of which test cases are passing and failing.

+**Step 2: Zoom in on one failing test script**

-**Step 2:** Pick one failing test script to focus on, and run just that test script in isolation, maybe with the `--verbose` flag to get a list of the test cases.
+Pick one failing test script to focus on, and run just that test script in isolation with the `--verbose` flag to get a list of the test cases.
 Pick the most basic test script that is failing.
-Always focus on any test cases that are failing on `ProcFL` first since this means it is a bad test case.
+Always focus on any test cases that are failing on FL model (e.g., `ProcFL`) first since this means it is a bad test case.

+**Step 3: Zoom in on one failing test case

-**Step 3:** Pick one failing test case to focus on, and run just that test case in isolation using `-k` (or maybe `-x`).
+Pick one failing test case to focus on, and run just that test case in isolation using `-k` (or maybe `-x`).
 Pick the most basic test case that is failing.
 Use `-s` to see the line trace.
 Use `--tb=long` or `--tb=short` to see the error message.

+**Step 4: Determine the observable error

-**Step 4:** Look at the line trace and the error message.
+Look at the line trace and the error message.
 Determine what is the observable error.
-Often this will be a stream sink error.
+Often this will be a stream sink error but it could be some other kind of error.
+Being able to crisply state the observeable error is critical.
+Simply saying "my code doesn't work," or "my code fails this test case" is not sufficient!

+**Step 5: Confirm the test case is valid

-**Step 5:** Look at the actual test case (in lab 2 this means look at the assembly sequence).
-Make absolute sure you know what the test case is testing and that the test case is valid.
+Look at the actual test case (in lab 2 this means look at the assembly sequence).
+Make absolutely sure you know what the test case is testing and that the test case is valid.
 You have no hope of debugging your design if you do not understand what correct execution you expect to happen!
-You might want to run the test case on `ProcFL` just verify that this actually a valid test case before continuing, although hopefully you spotted any failures on `ProcFL` in step 1.
+You might want to run the test case on FL model (e.g., `ProcFL`) just verify that this actually a valid test case before continuing, although hopefully you spotted any failures on the FL model in step 1.

+**Step 6: Work backwards from observable error in line trace to buggy cycle

-**Step 6:** Work _backwards_ from the observable error on the line trace trying to see what is going wrong from just the line trace.
-NOTE: you can see the instruction memory request and response _and_ the data memory request and response in the line trace -- you can often spot errors for LW or SW right from the line trace by looking at the data memory request
+Work _backwards_ from the observable error on the line trace trying to see what is going wrong from just the line trace.
+NOTE: In lab 2, you can see the instruction memory request and response _and_ the data memory request and response in the line trace -- you can often spot errors for LW or SW right from the line trace by looking at the data memory request